 First and foremost, the ICF website provides abundant information for your prep.

 Information about the Coach Knowledge Assessment (CKA) itself:

 - The ICF has helpfully revamped their website so that all the information about the CKA is now on this one page.
 You’ll also find sample questions on this page.

 Material and Knowledge that the ICF will test around:

 - About the ICF and its Mission, Values and Definition of Coaching

 - Core Competencies & Core Competencies Levels Table*

 - Code of Ethics and Standards

-I found the core competencies, the comparison table and the code of ethics to be particularly helpful in reviewing for the materials covered by the test.
+I found the core competencies, the core competencies levels table, and the code of ethics to be particularly helpful in reviewing the materials covered by the test.

 Review my coach training materials